kelliark/Unich-AutoBOT/README.md

     eyjxxxxx1
     eyjxxxxx2
   ```
 - **proxy.txt:** You will find the file `proxy.txt` inside the project directory.
-Make sure `prxy.txt` contains data that matches the format expected by the script.
+Make sure `proxy.txt` contains data that matches the format expected by the script.
 Here are examples of file formats:
   ```bash
     http:user:pass@ip:port
     http:user:pass@host:port